A Guide for Bloggers Who Want to Go Beyond Just Keywords

 • butter lettuce vs romaine

-Phrases like “Pin this for later!”“So good!” or “Check this out!” don’t help Pinterest understand what your pin is about.
-They’re filler.
+Phrases like “Pin this for later,” “So good!” or “Check this out!” don’t help Pinterest understand what your pin represents.
+They add noise without contributing meaningful context.

 “Learn the difference between butter lettuce, romaine, and arugula in this illustrated salad greens guide.
 Perfect for spring meal prep, garden salads, or healthy weeknight dinners.
 Includes flavor tips and best uses for each green.”